 In this blog, we are covering all the products we are using to get our home garden started this year.
 Growing food is completely new to us and this will be the first time for us to grow a garden.

-We are also still traveling a lot so some of these products are being grown while we travel in our RV and some will be planted in spring after the last Montana frost.
-We will continue to update the blog to share our successes and failures along the way.
+Absolutely, as we continue to travel extensively, some of these products are being grown while we journey in our RV, while others will be planted in spring after the last Montana frost.
+Updates on our blog will keep you informed about our successes and failures along the way.

 We are working on growing a few different things from True Leaf Market: